1activegeek/nginx-config-collection/contributing.md

 In addition, each configuration must have the following:
 - **appname.conf** - This file will have the appropriate configuration details
+  - All places where an FQDN should be placed, should be replaced with `<fqdn>`
+  - All places where a hostname should be placed, should be replaced with `<hostname>`
+  - All places where an IP should be placed, should be replaced with `<ip>`
+  - Please use discretion in the use of Ports - only specify ports that are necessary due to the config or known port for the app to operate on.
+If any ports are specified, please note this in the **Application Notes** section as to why this port was used.
 - **readme.md** - This will be your landing page details to explain the following items.
 You can view the [template](/-template-/readme.md) and see all the below details and the formatting required.
 Please do not deviate from the format.
   - **Name of Application** - name of the app with a `[Name of App](https://url.of.app)` format to allow easy clickthrough for discovery.
   - **App Documentation for Proxying** - if the app has any details about using a proxy, provide a link to this documentation (wikis, articles, references, etc)